-Financial year 2024 2023 2022 2021 Average number of Executive Committee members expected to be in office' 5.0 4.0 3.0 3.0 Average number of Executive Committee members actually in office n/a n/a 4.3 3.3 Maximum total amount of fixed compensation paid to the Executive Committee in CHF 2 200 000 1 750 000 1 450 000 1 550 000 Maximum additional compensation available for new members (stipulated in the Articles of Association) n/a 720 242 909 838 223 252 Maximum total amount of fixed compensation available for current and former members of the Executive Committee in CHF n/a 2 470 242 2 359 838 1 773 252 Total amount of fixed compensation actually paid to the Executive Committee in CHF n/a n/a 1 797 128 1 539 321 Actual change in total compensation paid to the Executive Committee • 6.7% Potential change in total compensation paid to the Executive Committee م -10.9% +37.5 5% 2 ave rage +11.2% per y ear Approval status Proposal to the AGM on 19 April 2023 Approved by the AGM on 5 April 2022 Approved by the AGM on 26 April 2021 Approved by the AGM on 4 June 2020
+Financial year 2025 2024 2023 2022 Average number of Executive Committee members expected to be in office' 5.0 5.0 4.0 3.0 Average number of Executive Committee members actually in office n/a n/a 5.0 4.3 Maximum total amount of fixed compensation paid to the Executive Committee in CHF 2 200 000 2 200 000 1 750 000 1 450 000 Maximum additional compensation available for new members (stipulated in the Articles of Association) n/a 0 720 242 909 838 Maximum total amount of fixed compensation available for current and former members of the Executive Committee in CHF n/a 2 200 000 2 470 242 2 359 838 Total amount of fixed compensation actually paid to the Executive Committee in CHF n/a n/a 1 959 256 1 797 128 Actual change in total compensation paid to the Executive Committee • +9.0% Potential change in total compensation paid to the Executive Committee 0.09 • 6 +12.3 Approval status Proposal to the AGM on 23 May 2024 Approved by the AGM on 19 April 2023 Approved by the AGM on 5 April 2022 Approved by the AGM on 26 April 2021

-Number of members expected to be in office during the corresponding term at the time the proposal is submitted.
+&lt;sup>1 Number of members expected to be in office during the corresponding term at the time the proposal is submitted.

-Average number of members who actually served during the corresponding term.

-The total amount of fixed compensation actually paid to the members of the Executive Committee for the 2022 financial year was CHF 1 797 128, which is CHF 257 807 or 16.7% higher than in the same period of the previous year.
-This increase is explained by the change in the composition of the Executive Committee with one additional member since September 2021 and one additional member since September 2022 and the corresponding pro rata temporis consideration of the compensation to these members in the years of the new appointments.
-In addition, the total amount for 2021 includes the difference in the monetary benefit from the share offers (see p.
-55) and the share participation programme (see p.
-57) resulting from the reporting date settlement.

-The Board of Directors proposes to the Annual General Meeting of 19 April 2023 the approval of the maximum total amount of the fixed compensation to the members of the Executive Committee for the financial year 2024 of CHF 2 200 000.
-Compared with the approved maximum total amount of the fixed compensation to the members of the Executive Committee for the financial years 2022 and 2023, this total amount is proposed for five persons, and thus one, respectively two, additional persons.
-Compared with the total amount of fixed compensation actually paid to the members of the Executive Committee for the Executive Committee for the 2022 business year, this corresponds to a theoretical annualised increase potential of 11.2%.
-The proposal for 2024 includes two additional members compared with the proposal for 2022.
-Also included in the proposal is a reserve for any further compensation and/or for monetary benefits arising from share allocations or share offers which may accrue as a result of the closing date settlement.
+- The total amount of fixed compensation actually paid to the members of the Executive Committee for the 2023 financial year was CHF 1959256, which is CHF 162128 or 9.0% higher than in the same period of the previous year.
+This increase is explained by the change in the composition of the Executive Committee, which has had one additional member since September 2022. - The Board of Directors will ask shareholders at the Annual General Meeting on 23 May 2024 to approve an unchanged maximum total amount of fixed compensation of CHF 2 200 000 for the members of the Executive Committee for the 2025 financial year.
+This total amount is proposed for five members and is unchanged when compared with the maximum total amount approved for the 2024 financial year.
+Compared with the total amount of fixed compensation actually paid out to the members of the Executive Committee for the 2023 financial year, this corresponds to a theoretical annualised potential increase of +6.1%.
+This amount includes a reserve for any further compensation and/or for non-cash benefits arising in the context of share allocations or share offers that may accrue as at the accounting cut-off date.